everymind/everymind.github.io/_posts/2017-08-07-daily-report.md

 \# of "good" participants: 77
 Estimated average age group: 30

 Brief description of the day: The day wasn't very busy but there was a usual interest and crowding around the exhibit at peak times.
+Steady stream of people, people were eager to know more about the project and I referred lots of people to the website.

 Best comment: